per-sephone/SnakeSynth/ui/README.md

 ## Developer Guide

-First, do not manually edit the form.ui file in Qt Creator or anyhwere else.
+First, do not manually edit the form.ui file in Qt Creator or anywhere else.
 This is a automatically generated file based on the design in Qt Creator and should not be changed outside that context.

 #### To start:
 * Launch Qt Creator